ember-cli/eslint-plugin-ember/docs/rules/no-shadow-route-definition.md

 ## Rule Details

 This rule disallows defining shadowing route definitions.
+Shadowing will result in the router failing to resolve the path of the shadowed route, leading to undesirable and incomprehensible behavior (e.g. hooks of the shadowed route not firing even though the URL matches its path).

 ## Examples